 But the most probable source of food (when hunting was not possible) must have pertained to the horses themselves.
-An Armenian prisoner-of-war named Kirakos of Ganja (who was imprisoned by the Mongols) apparently gave a first-hand view of the eating habits of the Mongols – and he said how a single healthy pony could provide daily meat rations for hundred men.
+An Armenian prisoner-of-war named Kirakos of Ganja (who was imprisoned by the Mongols) apparently gave a first-hand view of the eating habits of the Mongol warriors – and he said how a single healthy pony could provide daily meat rations for hundred men.
 Marco Polo also talked about how some Mongol riders practices blood-letting on their horses in possibly emergency situations.
 The horse’s blood could have proved to be nutritious in short spurts during dynamic military campaign situations.

 7) Horse archery alone didn’t win battles –

-While a standard Mongol armies did field a large number of horse archers, entire battles couldn’t be won by just one tactical arm of the force.
+While a standard Mongol army did field a large number of horse archers, entire battles couldn’t be won by just one tactical arm of the force.
 In fact, almost equally (if not more) crucial was the heavy cavalry that was tailored to counter-attacking maneuvers.
 These heavy horsemen were mostly armored in Asiatic lamellar style where scales of metal (or hardened leather) were sewn together through tiny holes.
 Sometimes entire coats were reinforced with metallic pieces – and they were possibly worn beneath dedicated armor systems for added protection, thus alluding to super-heavy cavalry units.
-Similarly helmets were crafted from larger iron pieces, but they characteristically featured extended neck guards made of metallic bits.
+Similarly, helmets were crafted from larger iron pieces, but they characteristically featured extended neck guards made of metallic bits.
 And as for arms, most of these heavy horsemen used lances, possibly both in couched and overhead positions.